Eragon (Inheritance, Book 1) by Christopher Paolini

 Luke Skywalker has the Force.
 Eragon has magic.

-Both Luke and Eragon are watched over by strange older men who eventually provide them with their first weapon (the very weapon that wiped out a set of good knights in the name of an evil emperor), taught them magic (the Force) and how to fight.
+Both Luke and Eragon are watched over by strange older men who eventually provide them with their first weapon - the very weapon that wiped out a set of good knights in the name of an evil emperor.
+In both stories, the strange older man character teaches them a type of magic and how to fight.

 The older man dies.